allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 #### Textbook(s)

 There are no textbooks for this course.
 Any texts or articles used will be available online or distributed by the Mayor.
-(O, how nice the Mayor is.)
+(Oh, how nice the Mayor is.)

 #### Platforms